-MKT P608 Strategic Marketing
+Strategic Marketing

-This course focuses on that part of the strategy-making process which is implemented primarily through the marketing function.
+This course focuses on that part of the strategy-making process that is implemented primarily through the marketing function.
 Topics dealt with include the choice of business definition, the selection of product markets and the management of product portfolios.
 The course is based predominantly on European case situations and requires the student to develop a high level of skill in the analysis of interdependent variables and in decision-making in conditions of high uncertainty.

-MKT P609 Consumer and Buyer Behaviour
+Consumer and Buyer Behaviour